torsteingrindvik/serial-keel/py/README.md

 Then run the server with the mock configuration:

-`serial-keel py/sample/test-concurrent.ron`
+`serial-keel py/examples/test-mock-concurrent.ron`

-The above mock configuration file uses mock endpoints for the sample.
+The above mock configuration file uses mock endpoints for the example.

 ### Python setup